kjytay/cvwrapr/README.md

 hyperparameter, returning the CV error for a path of hyperparameter values along with other useful information.
 The `computeError` function allows the user to compute the CV error for a range of loss functions from a matrix of out-of-fold predictions.

-See the package vignettes for more examples.
+See the [package website](https://kjytay.github.io/cvwrapr/) for more examples and documentation.

 ## Installation